shashank-sharma/shashank-sharma.github.io/content/posts/dota-compendium-2024-quest/index.md

 <aside>
     <h4>Source Code</h2>
-    <p>All the visualization/animation is done via Python, you can have a look at notebook with all the code present: [dota2-player-analysis.ipynb](/notebooks/dota2-player-analysis)</p>
+    <p>All the visualization/animation is done via Python, you can have a look at notebook with all the code present: <a href="/notebooks/dota2-player-analysis">dota2-player-analysis.ipynb</a></p>
 </aside>

 ### Overall winrate progression

 If you notice, initially, for a few 100 games, I struggled understanding the game because of which my net wins were in negative.
 But slowly, I started winning more than losses because of which win rate did increase and got almost linear thereafter.

 {{< rawhtml >}}

 <video width=100% controls autoplay>
     <source src="imgs/dota2-progression.mp4" type="video/webm">
     Your browser does not support the video tag.
 </video>

 {{< /rawhtml >}}